-The knowledgeable San Diego business lawyers at Gehres Law Group provide assistance with the incorporation process.
+The knowledgeable San Diego business lawyers at Gehres Law Library provide assistance with the incorporation process.
 Incorporation provides substantial benefits, including protection against personal liability for business obligations and enhanced flexibility on taxes.
 However, there are different types of corporations and you must research your options carefully to select the corporate form that is most appropriate for your situation.

 Differences Between an S corp and a C corp